SAFE SYSTEMS OF WORK FOR TRAINING COURSES

 World Health Organisation

-- Learners park facing the training centre, the stand alone building in the back car park and stay in their vehicles.
+- Learners park facing the training centre door, the stand alone building in the back car park and stay in their vehicles.
+Please ensure you can see the door to ensure you enter the training centre at the allocated time.

-- At 0845hrs the Tutor will ask the learners to proceed to the training centre and stand in the carpark socially distanced whilst the Tutor reads out the restricted areas for England (Wales and Scotland, if necessary).
-Learners who have been in those areas will re-attend another day when restrictions are lifted.
-In the event of rain, a loud-speaker system will be used.
+- Between 0830hrs and 0845hrs the Tutor will call the first person forward to receive their lateral flow test.
 In addition, the learner will be asked if they have shown any signs of COVID-19 in the last 14 days or have been near anyone displaying symptoms.

 - All other buildings are out of bounds within the grounds of the training facility.